syed-45/syed-45/README.md

 # Hello, I'm Syed! 👋

-I am a passionate software developer with experience in full-stack development.
-I love creating innovative and user-friendly applications.
+I graduated with a BSc in Mathematics and Statistics.
+Within my degee course, I completed several coding modules of which I really enjoyed and did well in.
+This lead me to completed the technology leadership program at [Academy](https://academy.tech), where I trained in full-stack development and leadership.
+I successfully built a number of full-stack applications in teams using technologies including React.js, Node.js, Express.js and PostgreSQL.
+I also incorporated agile methodologies within these projects such as participating in retrospectives and implementing CI/CD with git and GitHub.
+After Academy, I am looking for full-time roles within tech to contribute my skills and experience and develop myself further.

+You can find more details about my projects below ⬇️

 ## 🔧 Technologies & Tools

-- Frontend: React, Next.js, JavaScript/TypeScript, HTML, CSS, Tailwind CSS, Bootstrap
+- Frontend: React, Next.js, JavaScript, TypeScript, HTML, CSS, SCSS, Tailwind CSS, Bootstrap
 - Backend: Node.js, Express.js, PostgreSQL
 - Testing: Jest, Cypress
 - Version Control: Git, GitHub